endojs/endo/packages/patterns/README.md

    - CopyMap -- a collection of entries associating a unique distinguishable Key with a Passable
    - Matcher -- a predicate characterizing a subset of Passables, such as "strings" or "8-bit unsigned integer numbers" or "CopyArrays of Remotables"

-In support of the above, there is also `keyEQ` exposing pass-invariant Key equality, and two concepts with corresponding TypeScript types:
+In support of the above, there is also `compareKeys` and `keyEQ` exposing pass-invariant Key comparison, and two concepts with corresponding TypeScript types:
    - Key -- a Passable arbitrarily deep acyclic data structure in which each non-leaf node is a CopyArray, CopyRecord, CopySet, CopyBag, or CopyMap that is the child of at most one other internal node (forming a possibly-empty tree of containers), and each leaf is either an empty such container or a Passable primitive value or a Remotable (but the same Remotable `r` may be a child of multiple parents, e.g. `{ foo: r, bar: [r] }`).
 A Key is stable and stably comparable with other Keys via `keyEQ`.
 Key is the most general data type covering valid contents for CopySets and CopyBags and keys for CopyMaps (the last of which explains the "Key" name).
    - Pattern -- a Passable value that can be used to *match* some subset of Passables.
 Each Pattern is either a Key that matches itself (and any copy of itself --- `keyEQ` considers identity only for Remotables, where it is shared across all local Presences of the same Remotable), or a Key-like structure in which one or more leaves is a Matcher rather than a primitive or Remotable.